runalishitap04/-RENT-CALCULATOR/README.md

 Affordability Analysis
 Beyond just adding costs, some calculators analyze affordability based on user income, suggesting ideal rent limits to prevent financial strain.

-Benefits of Using a Rent Calculator
+Benefits of Using a Rent Calculator:

 Accuracy: It eliminates guesswork by providing precise calculations based on real input values.